by Ellen Landauer

 Puppy socialization info for new owners should include insight into how a young dog perceives their interaction with humans.

-Picture the world from a little pup's point of view, Even a large breed pup, such as a Golden Retriever, is only about 10 inches high at the shoulder at the age of 8 weeks.
+Picture the world from a little pup's point of view.
+Even a large breed pup, such as a Golden Retriever, is less than 10 inches high at the shoulder at the age of 8 weeks.
 A child 4 feet tall would be more than four times the height of this pup.

 Picture a creature four times as tall as you - maybe 20 - 25 feet high.
 Would a life form with the height and mass of a three-story building or an upended tractor-trailer truck be a bit scary for you?